myshell-ai/OpenVoice/README.md

 ## Disclaimer

-The released models are **half-performance** models, including the base speaker model and the tone color converter model.
-Once our concerns of the ethical issues such as misuse is cleared, we will release the full-performance models.
 The online version in MyShell.ai does not use this repository.
+This is an open-source implementation that approximates the performance of the internal voice clone technology of MyShell.ai.

 ## Installation
 Clone this repo, and run